Generic Name: diclofenac sodium

 Musculoskeletal: leg cramps, myalgia

-Nervous: depression, dizziness, drowsiness, lethargy, paresthesia, paresthesia at application site
+Nervous: depression, dizziness, drowsiness, lethargy, paresthesia at application site

 Special Senses: abnormal vision, blurred vision, cataract, ear pain, eye disorder, eye pain, taste perversion